HarshNarayanJha/DCCN-Assignment/README.md

-# Numerical Methods
+# DCCN Assignments

-This repo contains my C source for various numerical methods as I take the course in my college.
+This repo contains my C++ source for various DCCN assignments as I take the course in my college.